-Another solid and popular winter tire comes from Italian tire maker Pirelli.
+Another solid and popular winter tire comes from Italian tire maker Pirelli with the Winter Sottozero 3.
 The big deal about these tires is that they can come as a standard or run-flat style.
 Many who see cold weather but limited snow might appreciate the high-density sipes, which improve braking distances.
 Pirelli says that the special winter compound is arranged in a directional pattern with an enlarged contact patch.
 You can see the arrow-shaped center blocks and rounded shoulders which are designed to evacuate water and slush.
 The snow performance doesn’t seem as strong as some of the other tires but people appreciate the cold weather and ice capabilities.
-The major issue with the tires seem to be the lack of treadwear warranty and the low tread life as well as the high price.
+The major issue with the tires seem to be the lack of treadwear warranty and the low tread life, as well as the high price.

-This tire from Firestone is the first on our list that can be studdable for extra capability in regions that allow studded tires.
-Additionally, the Firestone tires come with a five-year workmanship and materials warranty, adding some important value to your car’s rubber.
-It features deep grooves, and wide lateral notches as well as open shoulder slots to help channel slush and standing water, and reduce hydroplaning.
+This tire from Firestone is the first on our list that is studdable for extra capability in regions that allow studded tires.
+Additionally, the Firestone Winterforce 2 comes with a five-year workmanship and materials warranty, adding some important value to your car’s rubber.
+It features deep grooves and wide lateral notches, as well as open shoulder slots to help channel slush and standing water, and reduce hydroplaning.

 The tire uses twin steel belts and a polyester casing, which Firestone says combines strength with ride quality.
 These are fairly affordable, versatile for their studded option, and have a wide set of sizes as well as a decent warranty.

-Goodyear’s Ultra Grip lineup of tires are very popular because they’re available in such a wide variety of sizes and vehicles.
+Goodyear’s Ultra Grip lineup of tires is very popular because they’re available in such a wide variety of sizes and vehicles.
 The reason they work so well in snow and ice is due to the two types of different sipes used on the tire, which provide additional biting edges that provide traction.
-One type of sipe is a 3D styled sipe that locks together to improve stability and grip, while the other is a 2D, surface style sipe which is designed to improve braking distances.
-It features 1 year of uniformity warranty and six years of workmanship and materials warranty.
-Some buyers say the tires lose their performance quickly, while others say they’re not as impressive when cornering, but still prevent getting stuck.
+One type of sipe is a 3D-styled sipe that locks together to improve stability and grip, while the other is a 2D, surface-style sipe which is designed to improve braking distances.
+It features one year of uniformity warranty and six years of workmanship and materials warranty.
+Some buyers say the tires lose their performance quickly, while others say they’re not as impressive when cornering, but still prevent them from getting stuck.

-The iceGUARD iG52c is the brand’s most ecologically friendly winter tire, and also features a triple-action, high-density trad compound with lots of unique materials that let the tire handle different cold weather situations with ease.
+The Yokohama iceGUARD iG52c is the brand’s most ecologically friendly winter tire, and also features a triple-action, high-density tread compound with lots of unique materials that let the tire handle different cold weather situations with ease.
 Like other tires on this list, the Yokohamas feature locking sipes that improve cornering stability.
 In fact, the iceGUARD iG52c seems to be perfectly suited for ice and snow covered roads, but not deeper stuff.
-They’re available in some pretty interesting sizes, even down to 175/70R13, but there’s nothing bigger than 19-inches, meaning SUV buyers will have to look elsewhere.
+They’re available in some pretty interesting sizes, even down to 175/70R13, but there’s nothing bigger than 19 inches, meaning SUV buyers will have to look elsewhere.

 When Should I Switch to Winter Tires?

 A big concern about winter tires is when to put them on.
-All-season tires lose effectiveness at around 45 degrees Fahrenheit, which is about the same time you can see your breath.
-As soon as you start noticing your breath in the wind, its time to switch tires.
+All-season tires lose effectiveness at around 45 degrees Fahrenheit, which is about the same temperature you can see your breath.
+As soon as you start noticing your breath in the wind, it’s time to switch tires.

 More importantly, winter tires should be installed well in advance of the first snowfall.